-Female Genital Mutilation (FGM)

-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+So-called 'honour-based violence' (including Female Genital Mutilation and forced marriage) Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
 It is illegal in the UK and a form of child abuse.